 The sides are no problem.
 The key thing is to find side dishes that are good served at room temperature.

-That’s actually true with pretty much everything for Thanksgiving when competition for the oven is fierce.
+That’s actually true with pretty much everything for Thanksgiving because competition for the oven is fierce.

 But you can’t go wrong with pie.
 It’s the ultimate classic.

 Trouble making up my mind turns into late-night online shopping.

 As a result, I ordered mini pie pans thinking I would do one big salted caramel apple pie with smaller pies in other flavors to go with it.